infiniticio/docs.infinitic.io/src/pages/docs/references/serializability.md

     ```
     {% callout type="note"  %}

     If `Foo` is not sealed, you need to provide the polymorphic info to the serializer.

+    {% /callout  %}

-For example if `Foo` only has 2 subclasses `FooA` and `FooB`:
+    For example if `Foo` is not sealed and only has 2 subclasses `FooA` and `FooB`:

     ```kotlin
     import kotlinx.serialization.Serializable